KevinTapol/SweetTreatVixen/README.md

 [The NetNinja localStorage.setItem('key','value') localStorage.getItem() JSON.stringify(object) JSON.parse() localStorage.getItem()](https://www.youtube.com/watch?v=SOnMln3W0U8&ab_channel=NetNinja)

 ***Idea create an item cart menu with checkboxes to save the state object to local storage on submit.
 Then get the item on page refresh with useEffect() with the condition of the state object***

+- [] Create a shopping list object in item cart menu of input fields with integers and data items.json of the item name.
+Then save the user useState() object using localStorage on useEffect() update with useState() object change as the trigger.